abney/selkie/docs/source/nlp/dp/parser.rst

 Trees
 -----

-The module seal.nlp.dp.tree provides the class DepTree, but it is not actually used and is likely to go away.
+The module selkie.nlp.dp.tree provides the class DepTree, but it is not actually used and is likely to go away.